Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Dubbo - South SA2 is $55,510 and average income is $65,556.
-This contrasts with Rest of NSW's median income of $49,459 and average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated current incomes are approximately $62,510 (median) and $73,823 (average) as of September 2025.
+This compares to Rest of NSW's median income of $49,459 and average income of $62,998.
+Based on Wage Price Index growth from financial year 2022 to September 2025 (12.61%), estimated incomes are approximately $62,510 (median) and $73,823 (average).
 Census 2021 income data ranks personal income at the 66th percentile ($896 weekly) and household income at the 45th percentile.
-Income brackets indicate that 35.4% of individuals earn between $1,500 - 2,999 annually (7,337 individuals), similar to metropolitan regions where this cohort represents 29.9%.
-After housing costs, 85.3% of income remains for other expenses.
+Income brackets indicate 35.4% of individuals earn between $1,500 - $2,999 annually (7,337 individuals), aligning with metropolitan regions where this cohort represents 29.9%.
+After housing expenses, 85.3% of income remains for other expenses.
 Area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income